IFIP EGOV 2022 PROGRAMME

 Studenthuset, SH62

-Session 2 – Data sharing and digitalization Chairs: Csaba Csáki, Ida Lindgren & Gabriela Viale Pereira
+Session 2 – Data sharing and digitalization Chairs: Csaba Csáki & Ida Lindgren

 Iryna Susha, Jakob Schiele and Koen Frenken.
 Business-to-Government Data Sharing for Public Interests in the European Union: Results of a Public Consultation